• Skip to primary navigation

 It’s too late to think about a plan for injuries after the fact.
 Things will always go much smoother and more safely if you have a carefully formulated plan to address a workplace injury.

 If your employer does not have one, speak to management about getting one started.
-After a plan has been formulated, there should be regular workplace trainings on what to do when an injury incident happens.
+After a plan has been formulated, there should be regular workplace training on what to do when an injury incident happens.

 Have forms ready so the paperwork portion of handling an injury goes smoothly.